yyht/deepspeech/README.md

 We just use ctc-greedy-decoder since beam-search could not bring any improvments.
 If you apply syllable-based Ngram model, it could achieve better results.

-If you want to decode to char, you will need domain-specific language model to transfor syllable to char using HMM, machine-translation-based models for really applications.
+If you want to decode to char, you will need domain-specific language model to transfor syllable to char using HMM, machine-translation-based models for real applications.